swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ## Introduction

-[SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md) introduced the `Sendable` protocol, which is used to indicate which types have values that can safely be copied across task boundaries or, more generally, into any context where a copy of the value might be used concurrently with the original.
-However, Swift 5.5 does not fully enforce `Sendable` because interacting with modules which have not been updated for Swift Concurrency would be painful.
-We propose adding features to help developers migrate their code to support `Sendable` checking and interoperate with other modules that have not yet adopted it.
+Swift 5.5 introduced mechanisms to eliminate data races from the language, including the `Sendable` protocol ([SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md)) to indicate which types have values that can safely be used across task and actor boundaries, and global actors ([SE-0316](https://github.com/apple/swift-evolution/blob/main/proposals/0316-global-actors.md)) to help ensure proper synchronization with (e.g.) the main actor.
+However, Swift 5.5 does not fully enforce `Sendable` nor all uses of the main actor because interacting with modules which have not been updated for Swift Concurrency would be painful.
+We propose adding features to help developers migrate their code to support concurrency and interoperate with other modules that have not yet adopted it.

-Swift-evolution threads: [[Pitch] Staging in `Sendable` checking](https://forums.swift.org/t/pitch-staging-in-sendable-checking/51341), [Discussion thread topic for that proposal](https://forums.swift.org/)
+Swift-evolution threads: [[Pitch] Staging in `Sendable` checking](https://forums.swift.org/t/pitch-staging-in-sendable-checking/51341), [Pitch #2](https://forums.swift.org/t/pitch-2-staging-in-sendable-checking/52413)

 ## Motivation

-Swift Concurrency seeks provide a mechanism for isolating state in concurrent programs to eliminate data  That mechanism is `Sendable` checking.
-APIs which send data across task boundaries require their inputs to conform to the `Sendable` protocol; types which are safe to send declare conformance, and the compiler checks that these types only contain `Sendable` types, unless the type's author explicitly indicates that the type is implemented so that it uses any un-`Sendable` contents safely.
+Swift Concurrency seeks provide a mechanism for isolating state in concurrent programs to eliminate data.
+The primary mechanism is `Sendable` checking.
+APIs which send data across task or actor boundaries require their inputs to conform to the `Sendable` protocol; types which are safe to send declare conformance, and the compiler checks that these types only contain `Sendable` types, unless the type's author explicitly indicates that the type is implemented so that it uses any un-`Sendable` contents safely.

 This would all be well and good if we were writing Swift 1, a brand-new language which did not need to interoperate with any existing code.
-Unfortunately, we are instead writing Swift 6, a new version of an existing language with millions of lines of existing libraries and deep interoperation with C, Objective-C, and hopefully soon C++ headers.
-None of this code specifies any of its concurrency behavior in a way that `Sendable` checking can understand, but until it can be updated, we still want to use it from Swift 6 code.
+Instead, we are writing Swift 6, a new version of an existing language with millions of lines of existing libraries and deep interoperation with C and Objective-C. None of this code specifies any of its concurrency behavior in a way that `Sendable` checking can understand, but until it can be updated, we still want to use it from Swift.

 There are several areas where we wish to address adoption difficulties.